Why You Shouldn’t Ignore the Benefits of Google Maps Marketing:

 Unless your organization knows how to measure the success of your campaign, there’s no way you can use benchmarks to justify changes or reassessment down the road.
 It is important to take this into consideration before you even begin your Maps Marketing Campaign.
 Take some time to generate a baseline assessment of your current traffic, sales and any other key metrics that you would prefer to use as data markers.

-You should also set up functionality to determine if your traffic is generated organically, through ad spend, through social media reach, or from Map Pack listings.
+You should also set up functionality to determine if your traffic is generated organically and with local map optimization, through ad spend, through social media reach, or from Map Pack listings.
 Separating these further into call data, search data, and directional request data will help you to further refine your marketing process as time goes on.

 Ideally, when you combine and incorporate the various strategies touched upon in this article, you will have a higher likelihood of manipulating the Google Search Results to include your business listing among the famous Google Map Pack, as well as benefit from other navigationally based search results.
 As with any SEO effort, it will take time, hard work and dedication to generate results.
-But with these concepts being used in conjunction with other successful SEO strategies, your business should have an advantage over your local, and broader, competition.
+But with these concepts being used in conjunction with other successful SEO strategies and local maps optimization, your business should have an advantage over your local, and broader, competition.

 Continue reading about Local SEO.